KahaMason/Chat-App/README.md

 ➢ Socket.io – Used to establish connections between client
 ➢ Express – Used to host server for client connections

+#### Routes:
+➢ Auth - Auth Route Handles HTTP Forms sent from the clients to the server and authenticates user login data.
+➢ Reg - Reg Route Handles HTTP Forms sent from admin tools and registers a new user into the database.

 #### Structure:
+server.js - Node Server.
+listen.js - Module Import to Server.js - Hosts Server on localport:3000 and listens to client access.
+socket.js - Module Import to Server.js - Hosts server Socket communications between server and clients. routes
+    auth.js - Route used by the server to recieve HTTP POSTs to the server for User Authentication. register.js - Route used by the server to handle Admin Tools HTTP POSTs to server for registering a new user. datastorage
+    serverdata.JSON - Database - Stores the User, Channel and Group data for the server in JSON format.

+#### Functions:
 Io.on(‘connection’) – handles all socket functions and requests made by users connected to the server.
 Socket.on(‘add-message’, message) – Communicates ‘message’ to all users connected to the socket.
 Socket.on(‘add-channel’, channel) – Communicates the creation of a new chat channel to all users connected to the socket.